A $(1 + {\varepsilon})$-Embedding of Low Highway Dimension Graphs into Bounded Treewidth Graphs: Conclusions and open problems

 Another interesting open problem is the possibility of finding an embedding into a class of graphs with a treewidth that is polylogarithmic in~$1/\eps$ but not the aspect ratio.
 This would imply PTASs for the considered optimization problems.
 One limiting factor however is that we use the embedding given by \citet{talwar2004bypassing} for low doubling dimension graphs in our construction, for which it is unclear how to obtain embeddings with treewidths independent of the aspect ratio.
 Even though \citet{bartal2012traveling} improve on the result by \citet{talwar2004bypassing} by giving a PTAS for the Travelling Salesman problem, the latter result does not give an embedding.

-It is also possible that there are reductions from low highway dimension graphs to graphs of bounded treewidth that distort the optimal solutions of the instances by arbitrarily small factors.
+One alternative path to obtaining approximation algorithms is to find so called \emph{padded decompositions}~\cite{Abraham:2014:CRT:2591796.2591849}.
+Whether these exist for low highway dimension graphs is not known.
+It may also be possible to find reductions from low highway dimension graphs to graphs of bounded treewidth that distort the optimal solutions of the instances by arbitrarily small factors.
 That is, the reduction would produce a graph on a different vertex set than the input graph, meaning that it is not an embedding.
-As for planar graphs~\cite{bateni2011prize,borradaile2007Steiner,klein2008TSP,ageev-facility}, this would circumvent the issue that better embeddings might not exist (as shown for the planar case by \citet{carroll2004lower}).
+As for planar graphs~\cite{bateni2011prize,borradaile2007Steiner,klein2008TSP,ageev-facility}, this would circumvent the issue that better embeddings might not exist (as shown for the planar case~\cite{chakrabarti2008local,carroll2004lower}).
 A last option obviously would be to find algorithms that do not use algorithms for bounded treewidth graphs as a back-end, and instead solve the problems on the graphs directly, as for instance was done for Euclidean metrics~\cite{arora2003survey,arora1998TSP,arora1998k-median} and, in the case of the Travelling Salesman problem, also for low doubling metrics~\cite{bartal2012traveling}.